sugarcane-ai/sugarcane-ai.github.io/src/content/docs/guides/contribute/index.md

 ---
-title: How to Contribute 🤝
+title: "Contribute to Open Source AI Prompt Engineering course using AI Playground & AI App"

-description: Learn how to make Prompt Packages with Sugarcane AI Framework
+description: "Contribute to Prompt Engineering course by Sugarcane AI's open source AI Playground using npm like Prompt Pacakage and Micro LLM"
 ---

 #### Join our growing community of developers and contributors.
 Contribute to Sugarcane AI, report issues, or submit feature requests on our [GitHub Repository](github_link).